prince-daniel/japanese-numbers-quiz/README.md

 Number range can be adjusted using the **min_number** and **max_number** variable

 ## Requirements
-Added dependecy packages in requirements.txt
+Added dependecy packages in requirements.txt <br />
 Make sure mpg123 (https://www.mpg123.de/download.shtml) is installed to output the audio

 ## Screenshot